 Film is one of the major art forms of the 20th and 21st centuries and continues to be an important part of most peoples' cultural experience.
-GCSE Film Studies aims to develop our understanding of how film can reflect society and culture through analysis and study of film technique, genre, production and exhibition.
+GCSE Film Studies aims to develop our understanding of how film can reflect society and culture.

 Students at Key Stage 4 have already had a vast amount of exposure to film both at home and in the classroom.
-The Film Studies GCSE course aims to stimulate students’ “cine literacy” and encourage them to become active viewers.
-The course is designed to allow students to begin by focusing on films that they have particularly enjoyed, or are familiar with, and then from that starting point they will be encouraged to broaden out their study into an exploration of the place film occupies in today’s global society, the communication of ideas, attitudes and cultural beliefs.
+The Film Studies GCSE course aims to encourage students to become active, critical viewers.
+Students will begin by focusing on films that they have particularly enjoyed, or are familiar with.
+From that starting point they will be encouraged to broaden out their study into an exploration of the place film occupies in today’s global society, the communication of ideas, attitudes and cultural beliefs.

 Paper 1: American Cinema (1 hour 30 minutes) 40% of overall grade

 Paper 2: Exploring Film outside Hollywood (1 hour 30 minutes) 30% of overall grade